 Fasting is part of most religions in the world.
 The wisdom of the centuries and our forefathers cannot be doubted.
 What exactly is fasting?
 People fast by eating only certain kinds of food on certain days or abstaining from food for a certain length of time.

-Some experts feel that fasting slows down the metabolic rate but done in the correct manner fasting can reward us with rich benefits.
-If you decide to fast, it is important that you do not binge on chips and other junk food when hunger strikes you.
+Some experts feel that fasting slows down the metabolic rate but done in the correct manner, fasting can reward us with rich benefits.
+If you decide to fast, you mustn’t binge on chips and other junk food when hunger strikes you.
 Keep healthy food options lined up for when you break your fast to avoid piling up the calories.

-Benefits of Fasting
+Health Benefits of Fasting

-- Increased Insulin Sensitivity
+Increased Insulin Sensitivity

 Fasting could reduce your risk of getting diabetes.
 Research has proved that fasting just once a week and consuming just water that day can lower the odds of suffering from diabetes.
-Not only this, fasting lowers cholesterol levels and blood pressure as well.
+Not only this, fasting reduces cholesterol levels and blood pressure as well.

 When the body is fasting, it tries to throw out anything and everything that is consuming energy without providing any benefits.
 Due to this, the toxins stored in the body are excreted.
-Research points at a raised level of endorphins, the hormones that make us feel good and happy, after fasting.
+Research points at a raised level of endorphins, the hormones that make us feel good and happy after fasting.

-- Increases Leptin Receptivity
+Increases Leptin Receptivity

-- Makes You Younger
+Makes You Younger

-Fasting lowers the bad cholesterol, regulates blood volume and normalizes blood pressure.
+Fasting lowers the bad cholesterol, regulates blood volume, and normalizes blood pressure.
 Research on animals has proved to make the heart muscle more efficient and accelerate the growth of blood vessels in the heart.